Controlling Neural Networks with Rule Representations: Experimental Results

 \section{Experimental Results}

 We evaluate {\ours} on machine learning use cases from Physics, Retail, and Healthcare, where utilization of rules is particularly important.

 For the rule encoder ($\phi_r$), data encoder ($\phi_d$), and decision block ($\phi$), we use MLPs with ReLU activation at intermediate layers, similarly to \cite{breen2019newton,greydanus2019hamiltonian}.
 We compare {\ours} to the {\dataonly} baseline, which is trained with fixed $\alpha=0$, i.e. it only uses a data encoder ($\phi_d$) and a decision block ($\phi$) to predict a next state.
 In addition, we include {\dataonly} with rule regularization, {\taskwithrule}, based on Eq.~\ref{eq:convention} with a fixed $\lambda$.
 We make a comparison to Lagrangian Dual Framework (LDF)~\cite{fioretto2020lagrangian} that enforces rules by solving a constraint optimization problem.
-Experimental details and hyperparameters are provided in the Appendix.
-We will release source code for reproducibility.